-There is an absolutely huge range of makes and models of wood pellet grills on the market today.
-Year on year more makes and models are added or improvements/upgrades are offered on previous pellet grill/smoker models.
+There is an absolutely huge range of makes and models of wood pellet grills on the market today, just check out my A to Z brands list.
+Year on year, more makes and models are added or improvements/upgrades are offered on previous pellet grill/smoker models.
 Even for someone who has owned a pellet grill in the past, it can be tricky to work out which make/model is going to be their best option when buying a new grill.
-However, if you have never owned a pellet grill before I’m sure the prospect of choosing the best pellet grill to meet your needs could feel very daunting.
-Therefore, hopefully, this post can help.
-I’m going to discuss the different types/classes of wood pellet grill on the market to help you narrow down the search for a pellet grill which will best suit your needs.

 Pellet Grill Configurations (Freestanding, Built-in, Portable etc)